Loading...

 What Is Great Vision Worth?

-During cataract surgery, Dr. Goosey will replace the cloudy natural lens (or cataract) of your eye with an artificial intraocular lens (or IOL).
-But first, you and Dr. Goosey must select the IOL that is right for you.
-Dr. Goosey is pleased to now offer patients the new TECNIS® Symfony IOL Multifocal Lens technology, which ultimately provides high-quality vision at all distances.
+During cataract surgery, Dr. Goosey replaces the cloudy natural lens (or cataract) with an artificial intraocular lens (or IOL).
+The IOL that is right for you.
+Dr. Goosey is pleased to now offer patients the new TECNIS® Symfony IOL Multifocal Lens technology offers, high-quality vision at all distances.

-With advanced technology IOL’s, like multifocal lenses, the true beauty is that patients can usually achieve clear vision at far, intermediate, and near distances, often with little or no need for glasses.
-You can even correct many other vision problems outside of cataract removal, such as nearsightedness, farsightedness, astigmatism, and presbyopia.
+With advanced technology IOL’s, like multifocal lenses, patients can achieve clear vision at all distances. with advanced technology IOL’s, there is little or no need for glasses.
+Oftentimes, you can even correct many other vision problems outside of cataract removal, such as nearsightedness, farsightedness, astigmatism, and presbyopia.

-“Standard”, or monofocal IOL’s, on the other hand, can eliminate cataract problems and provide clear vision at a distance.
-However, you will still need glasses to see at intermediate and near distances.
+On the other hand, “standard”, or monofocal IOL’s, can eliminate cataract problems and provide clear vision at a distance, you will still need glasses to see at intermediate and near distances.

 Standard cataract surgery is covered by Medicare and most commercial insurances.
-Dr. Goosey offers special 0% interest financing through CareCredit for multifocal lens; and if you have a “flexible spending account” (FSA) as part of your healthcare program, you can also use the pre-tax funds to help pay for your copay and upgraded lens.
+Dr. Goosey offers special 0% interest financing through CareCredit for multifocal lens.
+Additionally, patients with a “flexible spending account” (FSA) can save thousands of dollars on glasses and contacts over a lifetime.
+Cataract surgery is a one-time investment that can permanently improve your vision, offering a lifestyle of visual freedom.

 Learn more about our financing and payment options.